maas-engineering/.github/README.md

+# [.github]

-### This repository houses workflows, issue templates, pull request templates, funding information and more.
+> This repository houses workflows, issue templates, pull request templates, profile information and more.